 Plan your visit to Vatican Grottoes

-Follow the dress code: To honor the sacredness of the site, you are required to wear clothing that covers shoulders and knees.
+• To honor the sacredness of the site, wear clothing that covers shoulders and knees.

-The main highlight of the Vatican Grottoes, the Clementine Chapel or the Chapel of St. Peter, contains the sepulcher containing the alleged remains of the Apostle Peter.
-The chapel is the only part of the old basilica that still serves its original function and purpose.
+• Clementine Chapel: The main highlight of the Vatican Grottoes, the Clementine Chapel or the Chapel of St. Peter, contains the sepulcher containing the alleged remains of the Apostle Peter.

 The history of the Vatican Grottoes in a nutshell